 - Looks a bit odd

 A CrossFit favourite, the Bear Grip offers superb ventilation without compromising on grip.
 Say goodbye to sweaty palms and soggy hands after a strenuous workout!

 The adjustable wrist wraps are integrated into the open-back gloves providing extra support during those heavy lifts.
 If you prefer little to no obstruction between you and the weights but don't like blisters, choose the Bear Grip Gloves.

 Our rating: 4 out of 5 stars

 The Adidas Essential Gloves are made out of lightweight, and breathable fabric with suede applied to the palm area for extreme comfort.
 The gloves can also be easily removed using the ring.
 These are not heavy-duty lifting gloves; the Adidas Essential Gloves are more suited for lighter exercising and aerobic workouts.

 Browse our adidas discount codes to save on your order.

-How do you chose the best gym gloves?
+How to chose the best gym gloves for you?

 Long story short, don't listen to the haters and wear gloves if you want to.
-For hardcore lifters, we recommend getting lifting straps/deadlifting straps (opens in new tab) for those really heavy lifts.
-Using gloves for heavy lifts can actually compromise grip so you're better off using straps or your bare hands covered in lifting chalk (opens in new tab).
+For hardcore lifters, we recommend getting lifting straps/deadlifting straps for those heavy lifts.
+Using gloves for heavy lifting can compromise grip, so you're better off using straps or your bare hands covered in lifting chalk.